pw_unit_test#

 DeviceNotFound – This device is no longer available.

-abstract load_binary(binary: Path) None#
+abstract load_binary(binary: Path) bool#

 Flashes the specified binary to this device.